YupingLu/biclique/README.md

 > R CMD INSTALL biclique

-The input file should be tab tab delimited.
+The input file should be tab delimited.
 This package supports edgelist and matrix format.
 Load the package
 > library(biclique)